-- Allow a person to have a service animal accompany them at all times and in all places on campus, except where service animals are specifically prohibited due to health or safety concerns. - Allow a person to have an authorized support animal accompany them on campus consistent with what has been authorized by the University, except where such animals are specifically prohibited due to health or safety concerns. - Do not pet a service animal or support animal.
-This distracts the animal from the task at hand, and animals can be very protective. - Do not feed the animal. - Do not deliberately startle, tease, or taunt an animal. - Do not separate or attempt to separate a person from their animal. - Do not inquire for details about the person's disability or medical condition, or purpose for the animal.
+- Allow a person to have a service animal accompany him or her at all times and in all places on campus, except where service animals are specifically prohibited due to health or safety concerns. - Allow a person to have an authorized support animal accompany him or her on campus consistent with what has been authorized by the University, except where such animals are specifically prohibited due to health or safety concerns. - Do not pet a service animal or support animal.
+This distracts the animal from the task at hand, and animals can be very protective. - Do not feed the animal. - Do not deliberately startle, tease, or taunt an animal. - Do not separate or attempt to separate a person from his or her animal. - Do not inquire for details about the person's disability or medical condition, or purpose for the animal.
 The nature of a person's disability and medical condition is a private matter. - Do not address concerns about actual or potential service animals or support animals with the individuals accompanied by such animals.
-Rather, persons with concerns should contact AES or Human Resources for assistance.
-If outside regular business hours, persons with concerns should contact Campus Safety.
+Rather, persons with concerns should contact Accessible Education Services or the Office of Human Resources for assistance.
+If outside regular business hours, persons with concerns should contact Public Safety.

-VIII.
+IX.
 Areas Off Limits to Service Animals

 Certain areas are off-limits to service animals and support animals.
-Such areas include but are not limited to nursing and health sciences program practicum sites (both on-campus and offcampus), food preparation areas, rooms with heavy machinery, custodial closets, areas where protective clothing is required, and areas that can pose a safety risk to the animal.
-Students may contact AES and other individuals may contact Human Resources to request individual consideration of whether other reasonable accommodation(s) may be provided to provide equal access to the benefits and privileges of the University's services and programs in these types of areas.
+Such areas include but are not limited to nursing and health sciences program practicum sites (both on- campus and offcampus), food preparation areas, rooms with heavy machinery, custodial closets, areas where protective clothing is required, and areas that can pose a safety risk to the animal.
+Students may contact Accessible Education Services and other individuals may contact Human Resources to request individual consideration of whether other reasonable accommodation(s) may be provided to provide equal access to the benefits and privileges of the University's services and programs in these types of areas.

-IX.
-Exclusion of Service Animal
+X. Exclusion of Service Animal